-These lemon blueberry blondies with icing are a bright summer spin on the classic chocolate chip blondie.
+These Lemon Blueberry Blondies with Icing are a bright summer spin on the classic chocolate chip blondie.
 The batter has a tangy lemon flavor with bursts of juicy blueberries throughout with a sweet, tart lemon cream cheese glaze on top.
 Add these blueberry blondies to your repertoire for the best summer treat - they're sure to be a hit!

 Why We Love This Recipe

 - This easy blondie recipe is easy to riff on.
 You can substitute other fresh berries or add your favorite nut for a little extra crunch.
+Try my Raspberry and White Chocolate Blondies for another tasty version!

 - The fruity flavors make these bars perfect for warm weather snacking.